 Having the latest equipment and technology is necessary to remain competitive in a cutthroat industry.
 But purchasing them upfront can cause a dent in your working capital.

-Equipment financing is the ideal loan product for business owners who need to purchase or lease equipment or vehicles.
+Equipment financing is the ideal loan product for business owners who need to purchase or lease equipment or commercial trucks.
 It’s easy to qualify for equipment financing since the equipment you’re looking to buy serves as collateral for the loan.
 However, remember that the lender has the right to repossess if you default on the loan.

 Restaurants rely on heavy-duty kitchen equipment to serve their customers.
 When a valuable piece of